gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 ### 3. Technical Writer's role

 **Planning**
-- Once an issue contains a Documentation label and an upcoming milestone, a technical writer reviews the listed documentation requirements, which should have already been reviewed by the PM.
-(These are non-blocking reviews; developers should not wait to work on docs.)
-- Monitors the documentation needs of issues assigned to the current and next milestone for their DevOps stage(s), and participate in any needed discussion on docs planning with the dev, PM, and others.
+- The technical writer monitors the documentation needs of issues assigned to the current and next milestone for their DevOps stage(s), and participates in any needed discussion on docs planning with the dev, PM, and others.
+- The technical writer will review these again upon the kickoff and provide feedback, as needed.
+This is not a blocking review and developers should not wait to work on docs.

 **Review**
 - Techncial writers provide non-blocking reviews of all documentation changes, typically after the change is merged.
-However, if the docs are ready in the MR while there's time before the freeze or other dev work required in order to merge, the technical writer's review can commence early, on request.
+However, if the docs are ready in the MR while there's time before the freeze, the technical writer's review can commence early, on request.
 - The technical writer will confirm that the doc is clear, grammatically correct, and discoverable, while avoiding redundancy, bad file locations, typos, broken links, etc. The technical writer will review the documentation for the following, which the developer and code reviewer should have already made a good-faith effort to ensure:
   - Clarity.
-  - Relevance (make sure the content is appropriate given the impact of the feature).
+  - Adherence to the plans and goals in the issue.
-  - Location (make sure the doc is in the correct dir and has the correct name).
+  - Location (make sure the docs are in the correct directorkes and has the correct name).
   - Syntax, typos, and broken links.
   - Improvements to the content.
-  - Adherence to the plans in the issue.
-  - Accordance to the [Documentation Style Guide](styleguide.md) and [structure/template](structure.md).
+  - Accordance with the [Documentation Style Guide](styleguide.md), and [Structure and Template](structure.md) doc.